 2> set the PCMAX to PCMAX,f,c of the NUL carrier.

+NOTE: The network configures the same value for rsrp-ThresholdSSB-SUL in all BWPs.
+So, the UE can obtain this parameter from any Random Access configuration.

-1> perform the BWP operation as specified in clause 5.15;
+1> perform the BWP operation as specified in clause 5.15;1> select the set of Random Access resources applicable to the current Random Access procedure according to sub-clause 5.1.1b;

 1> if the Random Access procedure is initiated by PDCCH order and if the ra-PreambleIndex explicitly provided by PDCCH is not 0b000000; or